 The National Museum of African American History and Culture is a significant addition to the Smithsonian museums.
 This museum is worth at least a day of any visit to DC.
-The tour begins at the lower level and gradually raises us with our consciousness to the light where we all stand on the same level.
+The tour appropriately begins at the lower level and gradually raises us, with our consciousness, to the light where we all stand on the same level.

-We expect to hear about American Slavery.
-The artifacts and stories illustrate how American Slavery grew into an oppressive system within the context of temporary enslavement and other oppressive near-enslavement conditions around the world.
+We expect to hear the horrific story about the long and toruous period of American Slavery.
+The brute artifacts and stories of wounded bodies and souls illustrate how American Slavery grew into a unique and oppressive system within the context of historical records of temporary enslavement and other oppressive near-enslavement conditions around the world.

-The path toward freedom is slow and marked by much pain, sufferring, and false hope.
+The signs and pictures inform the path toward freedom, which was slow and marked by much pain, sufferring, and false hope.

 Segregation is all too recent for people in my generation.
 And the images come alive in the form of videos and giant exhibits -- a lunch counter, a bus, a prison guard tower.